On the Interpretability and Significance of Bias Metrics in Texts: a PMI-based Approach: Abstract

 \section{Abstract}

-In recent years, the use of word embeddings has become popular to measure the presence of biases in texts.
-Despite the fact that these measures have been shown to be effective in detecting a wide variety of biases, metrics based on word embeddings lack transparency, explainability and interpretability.
-In this study, we propose a PMI-based metric to quantify biases in texts.
-We show that this metric can be approximated by an odds ratio, which allows estimating the confidence interval and statistical significance of textual bias.
-We also show that this PMI-based measure can be expressed as a function of conditional probabilities, providing a simple interpretation in terms of word co-occurrences.
-Our approach produces a performance comparable to GloVe-based and Skip-gram-based metrics in experiments of gender-occupation and gender-name associations.
-We discuss the advantages and disadvantages of using methods based on first-order vs second-order co-occurrences, from the point of view of the interpretability of the metric and the sparseness of the data.
+In recent years, word embeddings have been widely used to measure biases in texts.
+Even if they have proven to be effective in detecting a wide variety of biases, metrics based on word embeddings lack transparency and interpretability.
+We analyze an alternative PMI-based metric to quantify biases in texts.
+It can be expressed as a function of conditional probabilities, which provides a simple interpretation in terms of word co-occurrences.
+We also prove that it can be approximated by an odds ratio, which allows estimating confidence intervals and statistical significance of textual biases.
+This approach produces similar results to metrics based on word embeddings when capturing gender gaps of the real world embedded in large corpora.\footnote{Code for the paper is available at \url{https://github.com/ftvalentini/BiasPMI}}